cloudogu/gitops-playground/README.md

 ### Example Applications

-The playground comes with example applications that allow for experimenting with different GitOps features.
+The playground comes with example applications that provide a turnkey solution for GitOps-Pipelines
+from a developer's point of view.

+This includes staging and production environments, providing a ready-to-use solution for promotion.

 All applications are deployed via separated application and GitOps repos: